Skip To Content

 Refine radiometry

-Unless the rasters are categorical, elevation, or already enhanced, it is often necessary to enhance the radiometry of the imagery to increase the interpretability or make the image more suitable for visual interpretation.
-Typically, appropriate stretch functions are added as part of a source mosaic dataset, or in some workflows the parameters for stretching the imagery are computed as part of the source mosaic dataset and applied when creating the derived mosaic dataset.
+Unless the rasters are categorical, elevation, or already enhanced, enhance the radiometry of the imagery to increase the interpretability or make the image more suitable for visual interpretation.
+Typically, appropriate stretch functions are added as part of a source mosaic dataset, or in some workflows, the parameters for stretching the imagery are computed as part of the source mosaic dataset and applied when creating the derived mosaic dataset.
 Each workflow will describe the most suitable method for defining such enhancements.

-In some workflows statistics need to be defined to set the stretch parameters.
+You may need to define statistics to set the stretch parameters.
 These statistics may have been computed as a preprocess and stored with the rasters.
 Alternatively, statistics can be computed on the mosaic dataset items.
 This is typically performed if the item contains functions such as pan-sharpening that would change the statistics (from their original raw data format).
 Computing statistics on the raster items in the mosaic dataset has the advantage that clipping of the footprints is also applied; which, in some workflows, ensures that non-required border areas are removed from the statistics computations.
 Most workflows try to avoid computing stats and setting stretches based on these stats as stats are detrimentally influenced by large objects such as clouds and sea.
-In many cases the stats are set to ensure suitable dynamic range and then the DRA (Dynamic Range Adjustment) based stretch function is applied so that the image is enhanced based on the extent of the image being displayed.
+In many cases, the stats are set to ensure suitable dynamic range and then the DRA (dynamic range adjustment) based stretch function is applied so that the image is enhanced based on the extent of the image being displayed.

-For optical imagery, it is becoming more common to set the functions of the process chains such that the DN values represent either top of atmosphere radiance or surface reflectance scaled by 10,000.
+For optical imagery, you can set the functions of the process chains such that the DN values represent either top of atmosphere radiance or surface reflectance, which are float values.
+In some datasets, such as Sentinel and Landsat, these values are stored as 16-bit integers with appropriate scale and offset values defined in the metadata.
+It is recommended that the raster type apply the appropriate scaling to bring the values back to floats.
 This also helps in cases where imagery from different sensor is to be merged into a single derived mosaic dataset.
-Depending on the data source, the data specific workflow scripts will apply the appropriate scaling.
+Depending on the data source, the data-specific workflow scripts will apply the appropriate scaling.

 Learn more about statistics in a mosaic dataset.